 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
+This document is available for free in Chinese and Spanish.
 We can also give you information in Braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet) or contact Bright Health Civil Rights Coordinator.

-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services at (844) 202-4025.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services at (844) 202-4974.
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
 Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Member Services for additional information.